 A Partnership of Urban Green Lab, the Tennessee Department of Environment & Conservation's Division of Solid Waste Management, and Vanderbilt University’s Center for Science Outreach

 The Sustainable Classrooms program trains teachers how to integrate sustainability into the classroom.
-The statewide program includes a one-year study of metro educators, development of a Sustainable Living Curriculum supplement supporting STEAM academic standards, two-day professional development trainings on how to infuse sustainable living into the classroom, and hands-on student-led household waste audits that reinforce literacy and engage student families in the learning process.
+The statewide program includes a one-year study of metro educators, development of a Sustainable Living STEAM curriculum supplement, two-day professional development trainings on how to infuse sustainable living into the classroom, and student-led household waste inventories that reinforce literacy and engage student families in the learning process.

 THE PARTNERSHIP & GOALS

 The goal of Sustainable Classrooms is to make sustainability education a priority in Tennessee schools by empowering teachers.
 In fall 2016, the Tennessee Department of Environment & Education’s (TDEC) commissioned Urban Green Lab through a $419,000, 2017-2019 grant to create a state-wide flagship initiative (piloted in Nashville) to do the following: